RA341/DumbKey/README.md

-# dumbkey
+# Dumbkey

-dumb password manger
+A dumb password manger

+# Currently working

+add desktop grpc/rest api for firestore interface

+desktop ui

+setup ci/cd

+# Roadmap

+improving ui

+add tags to sort by movies/banks/etc or categories

+may be add a date field to model and remind user to update password in a set interval

-# bugs
+# Bugs

 bug in emulator that prevents firestore from working version 33

-# currently working
-improving ui
-add desktop api interface

-# roadmap
-desktop ui
-add tags to sort by movies/banks/etc or catagories may be add a date field to model and remind user to update password in a set interval also add a field to store url to change password